xdevplatform/open-evolution/superseded/000-consistent-id-type.md

 -   Authors:
     -   Max Qian (@NitDef, @rMaxiQp)

--   Review Manager: TBD (this will be filled by the review manager)
+-   Review Manager: @iamdaniele
--   Status: Open
+-   Status: Superseded (platform change to return ID as strings has been released in production)

 ## Introduction